Charles Gatewood: European studies

 From 1964 to 1966, Gatewood lived and worked in Stockholm, Sweden.
-He enrolled at the University of Stockholm to study sociology and apprenticed with a group of documentary photographers.
+He enrolled at the Stockholm University to study sociology and apprenticed with a group of documentary photographers.
 In 1965, after exploring Europe, Gatewood returned to Sweden and found work as a darkroom technician for AB Text & Bilder, a Stockholm news agency.
 At night, Gatewood took advantage of his press pass and the agency's sophisticated equipment to photograph jazz concerts and happenings.

 On April 29, 1966, Gatewood photographed the press conference and concert of musician Bob Dylan.
 One photograph, "Dylan With Sunglasses and Cigarette," was syndicated and received worldwide publication.
 It was Gatewood's first sale, his first published picture.
 "Taking the Bob Dylan photo gave me faith I could actually be a professional photographer," said Gatewood.

 Other celebrity photos taken by Gatewood during this time include pictures of Martin Luther King Jr., Ornette Coleman, Sonny Rollins, Joan Baez, Duke Ellington and Ella Fitzgerald.